briandrum/codes.forchagrin.com/_chapters/chapter-1131-residential-districts-retirement-living.md

 more than eight units shall be located in one building.

-3. _(c)_ **Building Design: General.** To reduce the apparent mass of the building’s variations in such building elements as facade, width, color, exterior materials, and roof lines shall be deemed desirable.
+3. _(c)_ **Building Design: General.** To reduce the apparent mass of the building's variations in such building elements as facade, width, color, exterior materials, and roof lines shall be deemed desirable.
 Parallel arrangements of buildings should be avoided.
 However, uniformity in design is not expressly prohibited.